 Antarctica's floating glacial ice shelves are focal points for grounded ice sheet export through calving and basal ice shelf melt.
 In the Amundsen Sea Embayment (ASE) there have been accelerated glacial losses, thinning of ice shelves, and grounding line retreats driven in large part by changes in the atmospheric and ocean circulation that in turn drive changes in the delivery of warm modified Circumpolar Deep Water to ice shelf cavities and grounding lines.
 The marine ice cover (inclusive of seasonal and multiyear sea ice, fast ice, and grounded and drifting icebergs) plays a modulating but poorly understood role.
 In the ASE, the marine ice cover is also punctuated by the Pine Island and Amundsen Sea polynyas, two highly productive sea ice areas that are separated and heavily influenced by the varying extent of Thwaites Glacier, Iceberg and Fast ice tongue (TGIF).
 While it has been shown that the marine ice cover plays an important buttressing role in the stability of Antarctic ice shelves, it is certain (though not yet fully quantified) that the marine ice cover in the ASE also modulates ocean circulation and ocean heat delivery to ice shelf cavities.
 If we are to understand and better predict drivers of Antarctica’s ice sheet changes and consequent effects on sea-level, then we require better understanding of how the marine ice cover serves as a critical boundary and external driver of ice shelf changes.
 With improved remote sensing capabilities and high-resolution (1.5 km) coupled sea ice/ocean/ice shelf numerical modeling, we aim to investigate how local and regional changes in sea ice production and the marine ice cover, including changes in the TGIF and its adjacent polynyas, affect ocean heat delivery to ASE ice shelf cavities.
 This analysis will rely on a suite of multi-sensor multi-year satellite data comprising high-resolution optical (MODIS, WorldView) and synthetic aperture radar (SAR; Sentinel-1 and Radarsat Constellation, as available) imagery for characterizing fine-scale features of the marine ice cover, including also sea ice drift (SSM/I, AMSRE/2, Sentinel, Envisat) and estimates of sea ice thickness (ICESat, ICESat-2, Cryosat-2, and IceBridge).
 This detailed information will then be used to analyze the role of the marine sea ice cover and sea ice production in driving variability in the upper ocean and will include both local and regional scale analysis of polynya sea ice production, sea ice growth/melt at the advancing/retreating ice edge, and deformation-driven sea ice production within the existing pack ice.
 These processes that link the ocean and marine ice cover will be further investigated in a suite of model experiments designed to highlight the role and impacts of different surface forcing and marine ice states as imposed by climate variability and change.
 These experiments address changes in: the configuration of the TGIF, amount and thickness of sea ice imported into the eastern Amundsen Sea, atmospheric temperatures and winds, and oceanic temperatures off-shelf.
 Given what we learn from the data-model analysis about the coupled system under different modes of sea ice-climate variability, we can then apply that knowledge to the 40-year sea ice record (AMSRE/2 and SMMR-SSM/I-SSMIS) to give us information and insights on how marine ice cover variability may have modulated ocean-ice shelf interactions in the past, and how it will continue to do so in the future.
 Significance to the Objectives of the Solicitation and NASA: This project seeks to understand the physical linkages between three rapidly changing components of the cryosphere—the Antarctic marine ice cover, the underlying ocean, and the abutting ice shelves—to better understand the future fate of Antarctica’s ice shelves (and marine-grounded ice sheet) in a changing climate.
 This is achieved using a suite of remotely sensed data, modeling, and data-model analysis.

-Research cruise: The TARSAN-ARTEMIS-THOR expedition began in early January 2022.
-The research icebreaker Nathaniel B. Palmer left Punta Arenas (Chile) and is heading toward the Amundsen Sea.
-The expedition can be followed on twitter and instagram.
+Research cruise: The TARSAN-ARTEMIS-THOR expedition took place in early 2022.
+The research icebreaker Nathaniel B. Palmer sampled the Amundsen Sea using ship-board instruments, gliders, and instrumented seals.
+The expedition documented their work on twitter and instagram.

 Overview of project: The Amundsen Sea hosts the most productive polynya in all of Antarctica, with its vibrant green waters visible from space, and an atmospheric CO2 uptake density 10x higher than the Southern Ocean average.
 The region is vulnerable to climate change, experiencing rapid losses in sea ice, a changing icescape, and some of the fastest melting glaciers flowing from the West Antarctic Ice Sheet (WAIS).
 ARTEMIS aims to characterize the climate-sensitive nature of glacial meltwater-driven micronutrient (iron, Fe) contributions driving ecosystem productivity and CO2 uptake in the coastal Antarctic.
 We propose to integrate observations and ocean modeling of these processes to enhance predictive capabilities.
 Currently, basal melt resulting from warm deep waters penetrating ice shelf cavities dominates mass losses of WAIS, contributing to sea level rise.
 These physical melting processes are being studied by the International Thwaites Glacier Collaboration (ITGC).
 The impact of melting on the marine ecosystem has also been explored, and we know that productivity is due in part to Fe-rich, glacial meltwater-driven outflow.
 The biogeochemical composition of the outflow from the glaciers surrounding the Amundsen Sea is largely unstudied, however.
 Improved knowledge would provide keys to understanding meltwater's future impact on the ecosystem.
 An ongoing field program (TARSAN, part of the ITGC) offers the ideal physical oceanographic framework for our biogeochemical effort.
 We propose here to collaborate with TARSAN-supported UK scientists, providing value added to both team efforts.
 ARTEMIS would add shipboard measurements (trace metals, carbonate system, nutrients, organic matter, microorganisms) and biogeochemical sensors on autonomous vehicles to gather critical knowledge needed to understand the impact of the melting WAIS on both the coastal ecosystem and the regional carbon (C) cycle.
 Driving questions include: 1) what are the fluxes and chemical forms of Fe, C, and microorganisms in the ice shelf outflow?
 2) what are the relative contributions to the ouflow from deep water, benthic, and glacial melt sources, and how do these inputs combine to affect the bioavailability of Fe?
 3) How are Fe and C compounds modified as the outflow advects along the coastal current and mixes into the bloom region? and 4) what will be the effect of increased glacial melting, changes in the coastal icescape, and declining sea ice on the ecosystem of the Amundsen Sea?
 Such questions fall outside the focus of the ITGC, but are of keen interest to Antarctic Organisms and Ecosystems and Antarctic Integrated System Science programs.